Fixenhancers/Lotr-Fellowship-America-1.1-Fix/README.md

-Lotr-Fellowship-EUV1.1-Fix

-This is the LotrFellowshipEUV1.0Fix d3d8 wrapper and Fix Files.

 Lord of the Rings - Fellowship PC - America Version 1.1 Fix:

 Go to releases and download the fix from there.